Concurrent unit studies

 - Units taken at another university do not count towards a full-time status and they do not contribute towards a grade point average at Macquarie.

 - Concurrent studies may only be undertaken at other institutions within Australia.
-If you wish to undertake studies at an overseas institution, please email or phone the Student Exchange team on +61 2 9850 6325.

 - Macquarie Undergraduate degree students who wish to undertake Macquarie units through Open Universities Australia (OUA) must follow the same concurrent unit studies conditions and application process.